eu-digital-identity-wallet/eudi-lib-jvm-sdjwt-kt/docs/examples/A-1-handling-structure-claims.md

 # Example 2a: Handling Structured Claims

-Description of the example in the [specification Example 2a: Handling Structured Claims](https://www.ietf.org/archive/id/draft-ietf-oauth-selective-disclosure-jwt-05.html#name-example-2-handling-structur)
+Description of the example in the [Example 2a: Handling Structured Claims](https://www.ietf.org/archive/id/draft-ietf-oauth-selective-disclosure-jwt-06.html#name-example-2-handling-structur)

 ```json
 {